MDolanCode/Portfolio/portfolio.markdown

 * Download or clone repo then run.
 * No third-party libraries in the project.

+### Project description
-Project description: Cyber Cat Cal is a five-day calendar that displays a different cat image for each of the days, and the current date is highlighted by a purple overlay with white text, and was created for all you cat lovers!
+Cyber Cat Cal is a five-day calendar that displays a different cat image for each of the days, and the current date is highlighted by a purple overlay with white text, and was created for all you cat lovers!

+**My role:** Sole iOS Developer
+**Languages:** Swift
-Technologies used: Swift, UIKit, Codable, URLSession, MVC, Date Formatter.
-See project Cyber Cat Cal
+**Technologies/Frameworks:** UIKit, Codable, URLSession, MVC, Date Formatter

 The code can be view here on [GitHub](https://github.com/mdolancode/CyberCatCal)!

 ### Garment
 May 2021 – Jun 2021

+### Project description
-Project description: The Garment app is for listing garments.
+The Garment app is for listing garments.
 You can tap the buttons and choose to view the list either by alphabetical order or date created.

+**My role:** Sole iOS Developer
+**Languages:** Swift
-Technologies used: Swift, UIKit, Dependency Injection, Realm Database, Protocols and Delegates, XCUnit tests.
+**Technologies/Frameworks:** UIKit, Dependency Injection, Realm Database, Protocols and Delegates, XCUnit tests

 The code can be view here on [GitHub](https://github.com/mdolancode/Garment)!